arista-netdevops-community/cvaas-migration/README.md

 - python3
 - [ansible-cvp](https://cvp.avd.sh)
 - [cvprac 1.0.7+](https://github.com/aristanetworks/cvprac/tree/develop/docs/labs)
-- scp (`pip install scp`)
+- scp (`pip install scp` or `pip3 install scp`) <-- Check with `pip --version` if it points to py2 or py3
 - devices should run TerminAttr 1.15.3 (CVaaS requirement)
 - devices should run EOS 4.23+ for non-prod clusters and 4.22+ for prod clusters (CVaaS requirement)
-- all devices must have internet connectivity
+- all devices must have internet connectivity and be able to reach CVaaS, a quick ping test should be enough:

 ```shell
 ping vrf MGMT apiserver.cv-staging.corp.arista.io